 With all these issues we are facing and they are very difficult issues, why do I feel I am the right person?
 I know how it is to work for minimum wage, at McDonald's.
 When things were looking up, my wife Sally was diagnosed with Stage 3 Breast Cancer.
 Mounting medical bills put us back in the hole.
 Does that sound familiar?

 That is why I want you to get involved and support me, our community and our state.
 It is time that we stop discriminating against all people regardless of their race, religion, ethnicity, or sexual orientation.
-That is why I need you to vote for me in the Primary Election on August 26th, 2014, and in the General Election on November 4th 2014.

 How much more can we afford to lose, have we not lost enough?